bigcode-project/bigcode-evaluation-harness/leaderboard/README.md

 The LeaderBoard is open for submissions of results produced by the community.
 If you have a model that you want to submit results for, please follow the instructions below.

 ## Running the evaluation
-We report the passs@1 for [HumanEval](https://huggingface.co/datasets/openai_humaneval) Python benchamrk and some languages from the [MultiPL-E](https://huggingface.co/datasets/nuprl/MultiPL-E) benchmark.
+We report the passs@1 for [HumanEval](https://huggingface.co/datasets/openai_humaneval) Python benchmark and some languages from the [MultiPL-E](https://huggingface.co/datasets/nuprl/MultiPL-E) benchmark.
 We use the same template and parameters for all models.

 ### 1-Setup
 Follow the setup instructions in the evaluation harness [README](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main#setup).